briangonzalez/dotfile-cabinet/README.md

       └── .gitignore_global
 ```

-Once your dotfiles are in the `dotfiles` directory, you should call `df-cab link`, which symnlinks all of your dotfiles into your home directory.
+Once your dotfiles are in the `dotfiles` directory, you should call `link`, which symnlinks all of your dotfiles into your home directory.
 A zip folder is created with backups of any files that could be overwritten.

-The beauty lies in the fact that *your dotfiles are symlinked to a Dropbox folder* -- so any machine that you've called `df-cab link` will always have your latest dotfiles.
-It's black magic.
+The beauty lies in the fact that *your dotfiles are symlinked to a Dropbox folder* -- so any machine that you've called `link` on will always have your latest dotfiles.
+It's like magic.

 I'm Scared
 ----------

 Ok, that's completely reasonable.
 These are your dotfiles we're talking about.
 You wouldn't want anything to go amiss.

-You can test and observe exactly what `df-cab link` is doing by creating a fake home directory somewhere on your machine, and call `df-cab link < path/to/fake-home-dir >`.
+You can test and observe exactly what the `link` command is doing by creating a fake home directory somewhere on your machine, and call `df-cab link < path/to/fake-home-dir >`.

 Do an `ls -la` on `path/to/fake-home-dir` to see just exactly how the symlinks have been setup.

 Which files are currently linked?
 ---------------------------------

-You can run `df-cab list` to see which files are symlinked.
+You can run the `list` command to see which files are symlinked.
 Here's an example output, which shows that you have 6 dotfiles in your `dotfiles` folder, none of which have been symlinked:

 ```bash
 ❯ df-cab list